christianityorigins/website/books/_posts/2024-08-10-christianity-bloody-history.md

 **By Ralph Perrier**

-## **Introduction: The Cost of Christian Triumph**
+**Introduction: The Cost of Christian Triumph**
-*"The Christian religion not only was at first attended with miracles, but even at this day cannot be believed by any reasonable person without one."* —David Hume
+> *"In the entire New Testament, there is only one person worth respecting; Pilate, the roman governor."* —Friedrich Nietzsche.
+The Antichrist, 1888

 Christianity’s ascent was no divine miracle but a historical catastrophe that accelerated Rome’s collapse, plunged Europe into centuries of repression, and justified genocide in the name of God.
 This book dismantles three sacred myths:
 1. **Christianity "civilized" Rome**—it bankrupted and fractured it.